 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to:

 The content listed below is non-accessible for the following reasons.

 We plan to fix this keyboard issue by November 2020.
 There is an alternative link in the header to Register which is accessible by keyboard.

 We plan to fix this issue by May 2021 via a review of the method of publication and publish PDF content from September 2018 onwards as HTML/web

 pages.
 PDFs which need to remain in that format will made accessible.

 We have tested the site internally using accessibility web tools and provided fixes to those urgent errors that we found.

 We are currently developing the website to be able to add accessible HTML documents and accessible PDFs.

-We are scheduling in an external company to review the portal on completion of a large development project due in October.
+We are scheduling in an external company to review the portal on completion of a large development project launched in January 2021.
 We will mitigate any changes found as part of that audit.

 This website was last tested on 28/09/2020.
 The test was carried out by the Judicial Office Digital Team.